Ron's Gone Wrong: Release

+Premiere and theatrical release

-In October 2017, Ron's Gone Wrong was scheduled for a theatrical release on November 6, 2020.
-In November 2019, the film was moved to February 26, 2021.
-In May 2020, the film was moved to April 23, 2021 as a result of the COVID-19 pandemic.
-On January 22, 2021, the film was then delayed further to October 22, 2021 in RealD 3D originally.
-The film also had its world premiere as the headlining act of the 2021 BFI London Film Festival on October 9, 2021 making it a Special BFI Presentation.
+In October 2017, Ron's Gone Wrong was scheduled for a theatrical release on 6 November 2020.
+In November 2019, the film was moved to 26 February 2021.
+In May 2020, the film was moved to 23 April 2021, as a result of the COVID-19 pandemic.
+On 22 January 2021, the film was then delayed further to 22 October 2021, in RealD 3D originally.
+The film also had its world premiere as the headlining act of the 2021 BFI London Film Festival on 9 October 2021, making it a Special BFI Presentation.
 On the same date, the film premiered at the 36th Guadalajara International Film Festival's Guadalajara opening celebration event.
-The film was premiered in United Kingdom on October 15, 2021.
-The film also held a special surprise screening premiere at the El Capitan Theatre on the day of its USA theatrical release date of October 22, 2021.
+The film premiered in United Kingdom on 15 October 2021.
+The film also held a special surprise screening premiere at the El Capitan Theatre on the day of its USA theatrical release date of 22 October 2021.
 The film played exclusively in theaters for 45 days before heading to digital platforms.

-The film is also the only film under Locksmith's deal with 20th Century Studios, as the animation studio struck a new deal with Warner Bros.
-Pictures to distribute future films under Warner Animation Group.
+The film is also the only film under Locksmith's deal with 20th Century Studios, as the animation studio's next film, That Christmas, was released on Netflix.
+Following this, Locksmith had also struck a new deal with Warner Bros.
+Pictures to distribute three films (Bad Fairies, The Lunar Chronicles and Wed Wabbit) under Warner Bros.
+Pictures Animation afterwards.

 Marketing and promotion

-TOMY made a deal with 20th Century Studios and Locksmith Animation to develop and promote the film's toys including plush toys and action figures.
+Tomy made a deal with 20th Century Studios and Locksmith Animation to develop and promote the film's toys including plush toys and action figures.

 Home media

-Ron's Gone Wrong was released on DVD, Blu-ray and Ultra HD Blu-ray on December 7, 2021 and on Digital on December 15, 2021 by Walt Disney Studios Home Entertainment.
-Special features include Questions and Answers with Jack Dylan Grazer and Zach Galifianakis calling "A Boy and His B-bot", a Making Ron Right featurette and the music video of the film's soundtrack album's one and only original hit song called "Sunshine" by British English singer and songwriter Liam Payne.
-Ron's Gone Wrong became available for streaming on HBO Max and Disney+ on December 15, 2021, after Disney reached a deal with WarnerMedia for a majority of the upcoming films from 20th Century Studios to be streamed collaboratively between Disney+, HBO Max and Hulu until HBO's deal with 20th Century, signed before Disney's acquisition of the company in 2012, runs out at the end of 2022.
-Ron's Gone Wrong also made its American television premiere on HBO on December 18, 2021.
+Ron's Gone Wrong was released on DVD, Blu-ray and Ultra HD Blu-ray on 7 December 2021, and on Digital on 15 December 2021, by Walt Disney Studios Home Entertainment.
+Special features include Questions and Answers with Jack Dylan Grazer and Zach Galifianakis called "A Boy and His B-bot", a Making Ron Right featurette and the music video of the film's soundtrack album's original song, "Sunshine".
+Ron's Gone Wrong became available for streaming on HBO Max and Disney+ on 15 December 2021.